Updated: Sep 13

-There's a sect called "hyper-dispensationalism" that claims there are 15 (maybe more?) different dispensations in the Bible!
+There's a sect called "hyper-dispensationalism" that claims there are up to 15 (maybe more?) different dispensations in the Bible!
 This is a bit absurd.

 It's easy to be committed to a particular theology, but often people then take that theology and interpret the Bible based off their theology rather than let the Bible speak for itself.
 We cannot force-fit God's Word into our man-made concepts.

 I'm not anti-dispensationalism, but it really doesn't do that much for me.
 It's a framework of Biblical interpretation, but its usefulness is limited, and many people quickly take it too far.

 Read H. A. Ironside's short book refuting the heresy of hyper-dispensationalism: